Get

 • If your dog looks scared or anxious, don’t force them into the water.
 Let them take their time and get on the board at their own pace for the best chance at success.

-• Teach them basic commands like “sit,” “stay,” and “come” to keep them under control while on the paddle board.
+• Teach them basic commands like “sit,” “stay,” and “come” to help them know what is expected from them while on the paddle board.

 Summary